nnesse/glbindify/Readme.md

 Binding namespace
 -----------------

-If desired the default `glb` namespace of the generated inteface can be changed on the command line using the `-n` flag.
-If used, all instances of `glb` above will be changed to the selected namespace and all instances of `GLB` will be replaced with the upper case version of the namespace.
+The default `glb` namespace of the generated inteface can be changed on the command line using the `-n` flag.
+If used, all instances of `glb` above will be changed to the selected namespace and all instances of `GLB` will be replaced with the upper case version of the selected namespace.

 Example: Generate C bindings for OpenGL with a `myapp` namespace